-TERMS OF REFERENCE: PART C
+Terms of reference: Part C

-To formulate and keep under review the pay policy for staff employed in the school.

-- 2. To ratify, monitor and control the school's staffing structure and job descriptions at least once a year, or review whenever there is a vacancy. - To establish and control procedures for advertisement for any appointment of staff and promotion and demotion of existing staff. - To establish and control procedures for taking such staff disciplinary or dismissal actions as may be necessary.
-See points 3 and 4 above.

-To undertake any formal consultation on personnel matters.

-- To ensure that a system of effective staff performance management, in line with statutory and local authority procedures, is in place and is working. - 7.
-To assess teachers' salaries annually as required by the Pay and Conditions Document and make arrangements to inform staff of the outcome.

-To review the salaries of the Headteacher and deputy Head annually.

-9. To consult with the Finance Sub Committee with regard to the impact of personnel decisions on the school budget.

-To establish and control procedures for the effective and fair management of redundancy situations.

-- 11. To monitor the school's procedures for staff development and ensure support is in place for NQTs and newly appointed staff. - 12.
-To ensure minute with decisions and action points are taken at each meeting and circulated to all members of the Governing Body and Clerk to Governors.
+- 1. To formulate and keep under review the pay policy for staff employed in the school. - To ratify, monitor and control the school's staffing structure and job descriptions at least once a year, or review whenever there is a vacancy. - To establish and control procedures for advertisement for any appointment of staff and promotion and demotion of existing staff. - To establish and control procedures for taking such staff disciplinary or dismissal actions as may be necessary.
+See points 3 and 4 above. - 5.
+To undertake any formal consultation on personnel matters. - 6.
+To ensure that a system of effective staff performance management, in line with statutory and local authority procedures, is in place and is working. - To assess teachers' salaries annually as required by the Pay and Conditions Document and make arrangements to inform staff of the outcome. - 8.
+To review the salaries of the Headteacher and deputy Head annually. - To consult with the Finance Sub Committee with regard to the impact of personnel decisions on the school budget. - To establish and control procedures for the effective and fair management of redundancy situations. - To monitor the school's procedures for staff development and ensure support is in place for NQTs and newly appointed staff. - To ensure minute with decisions and action points are taken at each meeting and circulated to all members of the governing body and clerk to governors.

-Committee Accountability
+Committee accountability

-The Leadership & Management Committee is accountable to the full Governing Body.
+The Leadership & Management Committee is accountable to the full governing body.

-This Committee was incorporated by Minute No. 8 (d) of the School's Governing Body Meeting held on 26th November 2020.
+This committee was incorporated by Minute No. 8 (d) of the school's governing body meeting held on 26 November 2020.
 The composition and terms of reference will be reviewed annually at the full governing board in the Autumn Term.
-Steve Foster was appointed as Chairperson.
+Steve Foster was appointed as chairperson.
 The LA clerk to the governors is appointed as clerk to the full governing body and committees.

-Attendance during the year (September 2020 - August 2021) at meetings of the Personnel and Finance Committee was as follows:
+Attendance during the year (September 2020 - August 2021) at meetings of the Personnel and Finance Committee:

-Trustee Meetings attended Number of meetings in total expected
+Trustee Meetings attended Out of a possible

 A Brown 2 3

-S Foster (Chair) 3 3
+S Foster (Chairperson) 3 3

-D Wagg 1 3
+D Wagg 3 3

-W Sharpe 3 3
+W Sharpe .
+3 3

-S Harrop 2 3

 C Norburn 3 3

-D Roberts 3 3
+D Roberts 3 .
+3

+A Parrish 3 3